-Workerkeyboard_arrow_downWhy are work references important?References shared early on in the recruitment process will speed up the hiring journey, particularly when you have mutual connections or references from a credible figure.
-Pro-activley sharing references will give you the advantage over other candidates.
-Most importantly with Zinc when information is collected, you can use it over and over throughout the rest of your career.
-Since you can prove the conditions it was collected under and who it was provided by.What should I do when someone requests a reference from me?Consider referees that will carry both professional weight and detailed insight into your work.
+Workerkeyboard_arrow_downWhy are work references important?References shared early on in the hiring process will speed up the journey, particularly when you have mutual connections or references from a credible figure.
+Proactively sharing references will give you the advantage over other candidates.
+Most importantly, when information is collected, you can use it over and over throughout the rest of your career, since you can prove the conditions it was collected under and who it was provided by.What should I do when someone requests a reference from me?Consider referees that will carry both professional weight and detailed insight into your work.
 The more senior and recent the referee, the better.
-It’s recommended that you contact the referee to request a reference and alert them to the email they will receive from Zinc.Who can see my references?The reference requester that pays for the reference can see the information for 30 days.
-The data will show up on your profile, you have control over whether this information is public, private or remains on your profile.
-Enabling you to own and prove the validity of this information throughout the rest of your career.Can I delete a reference?Once a reference has been collected, it will be displayed on your profile.
+It’s recommended you contact the referee and let them know they will receive a reference request email from Zinc.Who can see my references?The reference requester that pays for the reference can see the information for 30 days.
+The data will show up on your profile, you have control over whether this information is public or private.
+This process enables you to own and prove the validity of this information throughout the rest of your career.Can I delete a reference?Once a reference has been collected, it will be displayed on your profile.
 You can set your profile to private so that nobody can see it.
 We will be adding functionality to remove individual references in the future.
-If you wish for your data to be deleted permanently please email; email@example.com.I can already get a reference - why should I use Zinc?For the first time, you will have absolute ownership and control of your work reputation and identity.
+If you wish for your data to be deleted permanently please email: email@example.com.I can already get a reference - why should I use Zinc?For the first time, you will have absolute ownership and control of your work reputation and identity.
 Choose how, when or if this information is with recruiters and companies.
 Once you have an verified profile with Zinc, save time collecting and proving this information throughout your career.How many references should I have on my profile?Zinc recommends that you collect at least three professional references from at least two roles.
 This will give your profile some weight and potential employers will be able to evaluate your experience over multiple jobs.Where is my data stored?Your data is stored in a secure distributed database called IPFS.
-As a Zinc account holder, you have two sets of keys; blockchain keys and encryption keys.
+As a Zinc account holder, you have two sets of keys: blockchain keys and encryption keys.
 Only the account holder can access these keys and therefore only they can unlock the associated data.
 Using a distributed database allows Zinc to provide a platform for users to store their work data that isn’t controlled by a single entity.
 The data can only be accessed by a single entity - the account holder.

 Referenceskeyboard_arrow_downWhat is a reference?A reference is a review from a person who has worked with you in the past or has an insight into your work.What kind of references exist?There are three popular types of references, personal, professional and backchannel references.
 Personal references are informal references that can be provided by anyone that knows you.
 They are typically not accepted as confirmation of your work history or your work ability.
-Professional references are typically provided by; ex-managers, colleagues or HR professionals and they are accepted by large organisations for confirmation of your previous work.
+Professional references are typically provided by: ex-managers, colleagues or HR professionals and they are accepted by large organisations for confirmation of your previous work.
 Backchannel references are a process of a company trying to reach former colleagues without consent.What is the traditional reference process?Traditionally the process involves an applicant sharing contact details of their referees (ex-colleagues) with a recruiter or with a prospective employer who’s assessing them for a job.
 The company will contact the referee to find out more about their previous work.
 This information is typically not shared with the worker and is lost or recorded internally at the company.
 Often if 3rd party recruiters or consultants collect this information, then use for their own business gain.Who owns a reference?UK employment law state that workers have a right to own their references.
 A referee and the applicant hold joint ownership over the information.
 Sadly in most cases the company or recruiter requesting the information holds on to this information, which is illegal.What is the Zinc reference process?A company/recruiter initiates a reference request by submitting an applicants name and email into the Zinc platform.
 The applicant receives an email and submits their chosen referees details into the platform which sends emails off to the referees provided.
-The referee will receive an email and be asked to complete a form online and authenticate with Linkedin.
+The referee will receive an email and be asked to complete a form online and authenticate with LinkedIn.
 The references will appear on the recruiters dashboard and the worker is able to keep and securely store the references afterwards.Who owns a reference?UK employment law state that workers have a right to own their references.
 A referee and the applicant hold joint ownership over the information.
 Sadly in most cases the company or recruiter requesting the information holds on to this information, which is illegal.How long does it take to collect a reference?We aim to turn a reference around in 48 hours from the candidates submission of referees.
-However sadly, we do rely on humans so we can provide no guarantee on time frames and the process could take up to 28 days.Does Zinc offer refunds?Whilst we are funding accounts with ZINC tokens, we are unable to provide a refund if we’re unable to get a reference.
+However sadly, we do rely on humans so we can provide no guarantee on time frames.
+The process could take up to 28 days.Does Zinc offer refunds?We are unable to provide a refund if we’re unable to get a reference.
 You can send an email to firstname.lastname@example.org.

 About Zinckeyboard_arrow_downWhen and why was the company established?Zinc was conceived in 2015, by a team of progressive technologists that were frustrated by the time consuming, inefficient and costly processes used to collect references.
 We saw an opportunity to use blockchain technology to bring credibility and value back to referencing.
-Zinc was created, a cost-cutting and time-saving hiring platform.Who are the people behind Zinc?You can read more about the team on our about page; zinc.work/aboutHow is Zinc funded?We held a Crowdsale in February 2018 and raised $2.89million.
-To find out more about the Crowdsale, click here: zinc.work/tokenDoes Zinc have a mobile app?We recommend using Zinc on a Desktop device for best performance.
+Zinc was created, a cost-cutting and time-saving hiring platform.Who are the people behind Zinc?You can read more about the team on the Zinc about page.How is Zinc funded?We held a Crowdsale in February 2018 and raised $2.89million.
+To find out more about the Crowdsale, have a look at the Zinc token page.Does Zinc have a mobile app?We recommend using Zinc on a desktop device for best performance.
 Zinc doesn't offer a mobile application.